 These guidelines do not apply to:

-- Products destined for export markets: These products must continue to meet the requirements of the importing country.
-This could result in different labels for domestic and exported products.
+- these products must continue to meet the requirements of the importing country.
+This could result in different labels for domestic and exported products

-- Content claims regarding regional or provincial content, such provinces, cities, towns, etc.
+- content claims regarding regional or provincial content, such as provinces, cities, towns, etc.

 All ingredients and their components that contribute to the food, regardless of their generation when they were added, must be considered when assessing "Product of Canada" and "Made in Canada" claims.